- Helping Highly Sensitive People Thrive

-For over fifteen years, I have worked in a variety of settings including schools, wilderness and residential programs for teens, employee assistance programs, hospital units including inpatient and outpatient oncology, emergency medicine, and private practice.
+For over twenty years, I have worked in a variety of settings including schools, wilderness and residential programs for teens.
+In addition, I have experience with Employee Assistance Programs, hospital units including inpatient and outpatient oncology, emergency medicine, and private practice.
 I have assisted individuals, families, and groups facing difficult challenges.

-I build on clients’ values and strengths and teach them mindfulness and creative problem-solving skills, empowering them to find authentic self-expression in the world.
-My approach balances the desire for personal growth and change with acceptance and loving-kindness for self and others.
+I build on clients’ values and strengths, teach them mindfulness and creative problem-solving skills, empowering them to find authentic self-expression in the world.
+My approach balances the desire for personal growth, change with acceptance and loving-kindness for self and others.

 I have a deep respect for my clients who are the experts on themselves and their lives.
-Together we build partnerships to find solutions that will work, relying on the client’s knowledge of themselves and my background experience in psychology and mindfulness.
+Together we build partnerships to find solutions that will work.
+We rely on the client’s knowledge of themselves and my background experience in psychology and mindfulness.
 This partnership is the heart of therapy, teaching, and coaching.
-There is a metaphor that I like a lot about the helping relationship that arises from Acceptance and Commitment Therapy: My client and I are climbing our separate mountains.
-From my vantage point, I can see where the nearest footholds and handholds are for my client; they have to do the climbing, but I have some distance and can help by seeing where they may be successful.
+There is a metaphor that I love – helping relationships that arise from Acceptance and Commitment Therapy.
+My client and I are climbing our separate mountains.
+From my vantage point, I can see where the nearest footholds and handholds are for my client.
+They have to do the climbing, but I have some distance and can help by seeing where they may be successful.

-In all my work, I bring a gentle and big-hearted presence to assist with the overall health and well being of my clients.
+Therefore, in all my work I bring a gentle and big-hearted presence to assist with overall health and well-being.
 I have my own dedicated mindfulness practice, which I consider a vital component of my work.